reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 Here we are setting up the `AmazonSimpleEmailService` bean with credentials for our AWS account using the `ProfileCredentialsProvider`.
 After that, we are using this `AmazonSimpleEmailService` bean for creating the `SimpleEmailServiceMailSender` bean.

 ### Sending Simple Email
-We will now inject the `SimpleEmailServiceMailSender` bean in our service class from where we will send the email:
+We will now inject the `SimpleEmailServiceMailSender` bean in our service class from where we will send an email in text format without any attachments:

 ```java
 @Service